guywuolletjr/guywuolletjr.github.io/about.md

+---
+layout: page
+title: "About"
+permalink: /about/
+---

 Guy Wuollet is a Stanford student and cryptonetwork enthusiast.
 He's currently pursuing coterminal BS and MS degrees in Computer Science, concentrating in AI and computer and network security respectively.
 He is a huge believer in